MiSikora/laboratory/README.md

 }
 ```

-Once you have your feature flags defined you can start using them in the application.
+Start using them in the application.

 ```kotlin
 suspend fun main() {